 - Being denied survivor benefits if you lost a loved one to an accident while doing a maritime job

-Generally, you can start a lawsuit if you believe you are owed compensation under the law and aren’t getting it.
+Generally, you can start a lawsuit or claim if you believe you are owed compensation under the law and aren’t getting it.

 Any time you are injured on the job, you need to do a couple of things to ensure you can prove your right to get compensation.